-Language German Necessary prerequisites - Further information You can either enrol in courses via Student Portal or by writing an E-Mail to Political Science Program Manager Gledis Londo (pol(at)sowi.unimannheim.de).
+Language German Necessary prerequisites - Further information You can either enrol in courses via Student Portal or by writing an E-Mail to Political Science Program Manager Florian Dorner (politicalscience@uni-mannheim.de).
 Organizational information Students can choose up to two out of five Introductory Lectures and up to two out of three Advanced Lectures.
 In total, students can select up to three lectures.
-Contact person Gledis Londo (pol(at)sowi.uni-mannheim.de)
+Contact person Florian Dorner (political science@uni-mannheim.de)